manticore-projects/kanzi-testing-scripts/README.md

 ```
 Originally created for verifying a previously saved list of filenames and comparing a new list of checksums with an older one.
 That's why it doesn't read the names of the compressed files as individual arguments.

+## recompress-old-kanzi-files.sh

+Recompresses kanzi-compressed files with the same blocksize, transforms and entropy codec as
+they were previously compressed with, but possibly using another kanzi version for the initial
+decompression than for the recompression.
+The script also does this:

+* verifies, possibly with a third kanzi version, that the recompressed file can be correctly decompressed
+* adds 64-bit checksum at end of each block (option -x64 to kanzi) no matter if in original or not
+* adds decompressed file size in file header (since compression done of real file, not from pipe)

+See comments in script for more detail.

 ## size-kanzi-algos-etc.sh